Dino Fetscher: Early life and education

-Fetscher was born in Cardiff, Wales.
+Fetscher was born Dino Fabián Gamecho in Cardiff, Wales.
 His mother is German and his father is Welsh-Basque.
 Fetscher trained at the Central School of Speech and Drama in London.

 Career

 In 2008, aged 19, Fetscher won that year's Mr Gay UK.

 As an actor, Fetscher's first television role was as Aiden in the 2015 series Cucumber and its spin-off anthology series Banana.
 He portrayed series lead DC Alec Wayfield in the 2016 series Paranoid, and the synthetic human Stanley in Humans in 2018.
 In 2019, Fetscher played the recurring role of Ralph Cousins in Years and Years and portrayed Thomas Beech in Gentleman Jack.
 In 2023, he appeared in the Apple TV+ series Foundation as Glawen Curr, and in 2024 starred in the Netflix drama Fool Me Once as Marty McGregor.

-In December 2025, Fetscher will star as Mary's Teacher in the West End production of Oh, Mary.
+Since December 2025, Fetscher has played the role of Mary's Teacher in the West End production of Oh, Mary!